-Aniruddh's main areas of interest in Advanced Composite Materials are toughened composites, bio-inspired composites, efficient manufacturing, and nano-structure-property relationship.
+Aniruddh's main areas of interest in Advanced Composite Materials are sustainable toughened composites, energy efficient manufacturing, and nano-structure-property relationship.
 His group will focus on understanding the underlying physics of advanced composites using a closely coupled experimental and theoretical approach.
 His work has applications in mechanical, aerospace, materials, and transportation industries.
 At UW, he plans to further explore fabrication and characterization of lightweight toughened composites, and mechanics of polymer-derived ceramics, rapid manufacturing of composites using Radio Frequency fields, and using atomistic simulations to understand the processing-structure-property relationship for materials.
 During his Ph.D., he developed Accelerated ReaxFF (reactive atomistic simulations) that can simulate reactive kinetics for high barrier energy reactions, this method has been incorporated in commercially available software such as SCM-ADF and LAMMPS.
 Also, he has two provisional patents on his work on targeted heating for multi-material bonding and continuous processing of carbon fibers using Radio Frequency Fields.

 - Vashisth, A., Healey, R. E., Pospisil, M. J., Oh, J. H., & Green, M. J. (2020).
 Continuous processing of pre-pregs using radio frequency heating.
 Composites Science and Technology, 108211.

 - Zhao, X., Vashisth, A., Prehn, E., Sun, W., Shah, S. A., Habib, T., ... & Green, M. J. (2019).
 Antioxidants unlock shelf-stable Ti3C2Tx (MXene) nanosheet dispersions.
 Matter, 1(2), 513-526.